What is Learning at RONEC?

 The adults are there to facilitate the children’s learning and to enhance and extend the children’s learning at the appropriate level.
 They do this through observations and interactions.

 Our adults know the children very well and have a sound understanding of child development.
 They use this knowledge in order to further support all children.
-Key workers are the first point of call for parents; key workers will inform parents if they have concerns about an area of a child’s learning or development, alternatively you could also ask to speak to the SENCO.
+Key workers are the first point of call for parents; key workers will inform parents if they have concerns about an area of a child’s learning or development.

-Children who have special educational needs are supported in their class by their key person and other team members.
+Children who have Special Educational Needs and Disabilities are supported in their class by their key person and other team members.
 They learn to make relationships with a variety of people and the wider staff team learn how best to meet their needs.
-The school special educational needs coordinator (SENCO) talks with families, key people and appropriate outside specialists such as speech and language therapists and physiotherapists so that everybody can share their knowledge and expertise in relation to the child.
+The school Special Educational Needs Coordinator (SENDCo) talks with families, key people and appropriate outside specialists such as speech and language therapists and physiotherapists so that everybody can share their knowledge and expertise in relation to the child.

 How do we record learning?